 Bikers injured because of other motorists’ negligent actions can take legal action to recoup medical costs, lost wages, pain, and suffering and other damages related to the accident.
-Drivers must carry bodily injury liability insurance in Texas in amounts of at least $30,000 per injured person and $60,000 per accident.
+Contacting a motorcycle accident attorney is a great first step after being injured on a motorcycle.

 If you have UM/UIM coverage on your motorcycle insurance policy, talk with an attorney.
 You may stack that coverage on-top of the other driver’s policy limits to get compensated for your injury.